Robert Eggers Highly Acclaimed Nosferatu to hit Indian Screens on January 10

 Experience the timeless horror classic Nosferatu as it debuts on Indian screens this January 10.
 Discover the origins of cinematic horror in this digitally restored masterpiece that shaped the genre.

-For over a century, Nosferatu has captivated audiences worldwide as one of the most iconic and influential horror films ever made.
-Now, Indian audiences will have the unique opportunity to experience this German Expressionist masterpiece when it officially releases on January 10.
+For more than a hundred years now, Nosferatu has been spellbinding audiences across the globe, making it one of the most quintessential, influential horror films ever made.
+Indian audiences will now have the special chance to see this German Expressionist masterpiece in its first official release on January 10.